telerik/justmock-docs/basic-usage/recursive-mocking.md

   {{endregion}}

-## Step by step example
 Consider the above code.
 Let's arrange that a call to `IFoo.Do` method returns a particular string. `IFoo` contains an `IBar` which, in turn, also contains a `Do` method. `IBar.Do` method can be accessed via a recursive call to `IFoo.Bar`.
-To arrange the call directly from `IFoo`, we just need to chain it considering the fact that TelerikJustMock will automatically create the necessary mock for `IBar`.
+To arrange the call directly from `IFoo`, we just need to chain it considering the fact that JustMock will **automatically** create the necessary mock for `IBar`.

   #### __[C#]__